Patrick122333/4240project/README.md

 - Example of an attacker maintaining access (create multiple accounts to blend in)
   - "sudo useradd -m -s /bin/bash newuser" and also "sudo passwd newuser"
   - Creating a cron job to allow access back to the machine during certain times to avoid being detected
-  - The attacker can also generate their own ssh key pairs if they have access to the machine so that they can maintain access if they are discovered
+  - The attacker can also generate their own ssh key pairs if they can have future access